nikiizvorski/CleanMVVM/README.md

 The project doesn't have any CD integrated.
 But if anyone would like to have that i would provide a sample implementation to any of the following: BitBucket, Github, CircleCI, Travis or any other.

+# Gradle Scripts and Managment

+The Gradle scripts and managment haven't been updated to production build since the project is unknown and the future requirements are also.
+Once someone has a proposal i can add it and update a base default one.
+Which most people have in their company.

 # Language

 The language of the code would stay Kotlin.
 The architecture can be applied and rotated to MVP fairly easy and to Java after if you want.